farm-ng/tractor/doc/frontend_module.rst

 Extensibility
 -------------
-The frontend aims to support an extensible approach to 2D and 3D visualization, such that it is easy to build custom visualizations for application-specific data types, and even fully custom web apps.
+The frontend aims to be extensible, such that it is easy to build custom 2D/3D visualizations for application-specific data types, and even fully custom web apps.

-TODO
+As designed, the architecture optimizes for extensibility of visualization *in the frontend*, rather than in the robotics application.
+There are tradeoffs, but we believe that this approach empowers developers to build frontends with the DOM, Javascript, React, HTTP, and all the features of the browser platform, as opposed to an approach that provides a generic visualization API for C++ and Python developers.

+You may wish to extend the frontend by addding visualizers for your custom data types, or adding alternative visualizers for existing data types.
+This process is explained in the :ref:`Adding a Visualizer<chapter-visualizer_tutorial>` tutorial.

+Alternatively, you may wish to build an entirely new React web application, using the frontend module as a JS/TS library from which to pull visualization components, React hooks, utilities, and so on.

 Examples
 --------
+**Run a development server**

 **Add support for a new data type**

-**Add a 2D visualization**

-**Add a 3D visualization**

-**Add a form**

-**Add a program**
+**Add support for a new program**